daehwankim112/daehwankim112.github.io/_posts/2022-10-01-ludumdare-game-jam.md

 ![Desktop View](/assets/images/yearbook/image5.png){: width="100%" }

-I had a chance to participate in <a href="https://ludumdare.com/"> LudumDare Game </a> Jam in 2022 Oct 1st, thanks to <a href="uvic.gamedev.club@gmail.com"> UVIC Game Development Club</a>.
+I had a chance to participate in <a href="https://ludumdare.com/"> LudumDare Game </a> Jam in 2022 Oct 1st, thanks to UVIC Game Development Club.
 I made my first working VR game on Unity 2019.3.8f1.

 ## What is Game Jam?